March, 2018: Added comments on “seaworthiness,” “seakindliness,” “hull balance”

 If thunderstorms or other severe weather is likely and probable, expecting to outrun it is very risky.
 These cells develop in air masses that are geographically very large.
 An air mass can go from “stable” to “unstable” in a matter of minutes.
 The passage of the outflow boundary of a thunderstorm cell can produce hurricane force gusts and very high sea states.
 There are only two things that really, really scare me about boating: fire aboard and lightening!
 No small plastic yacht is made to take a lightening hit without serious consequence and damage, and there is plenty of open water on the loop.
 To me, it’s much better to have good forecasting tools, anticipate thunderstorm weather, and stay in port while it passes.
 My personal preference is, it’s better to hide, and live to run another – better, more comfortable – day.

-There are, of course, a few boats that overcome many of the above generalities.
+There are, of course, a few very unique boat designs that overcome some of the above generalities.
 Great Harbor and Florida Bay Coaster designs are shallow draft, multi-engine, protected keel boats with great living space.
 They do so with very unique and non-traditional styling that some feel compromises stability, comfort and sea-keeping ability in moderate to high sea states.
-Powered Catamarans also offer great living space in a boat that can achieve high speed at great economy.
-However, steering ability with only one operational engine is often degraded, and the beam of these boats limits availability for dockage in many areas.
+Powered kulfi-hulls (Catamarans) also offer great living space in a boat that can achieve high speed at great economy.
+However, steering ability with only one operational engine may be degraded, and the beam of these boats limits availability for dockage in sone areas.
 So once again, we are faced with many pros and cons having to do with personal preferences.

 I would ass/u/me no one would consider buying a gasoline-fueled boat.
 Gasoline flashes explosively at standard atmospheric temperature and pressure (STP), so the boat is a large, floating bomb.
 On a gasoline fueled boat, ALL electrical and plumbing equipment must be of UL-Marine certified spark-suppressive design.
 Diesel fuel is far safer.
 That said, though, every boat owner must give some thought to fire suppression; both fire suppression equipment and emergency response to an actual fire scenario.